o3de/o3de.org/content/docs/userguide/components/entity-system-track-view.md

   for animation in &ALYlong;. '
 title: Exposing Custom Components to Track View for Animation
 ---
-# Exposing Custom Components to Track View for Animation<a name="component-entity-system-track-view"></a>
+# Exposing Custom Components to Track View for Animation {#component-entity-system-track-view}

 To include custom components in cinematic cut scenes and movies rendered to disk, you must expose animatable component properties to Lumberyard’s Track View and **Entity Inspector**\.
 To expose a custom component and its properties, you must perform three steps: